aradi/fypp/docs/fypp.rst

 ************

 Fypp is a Python powered Fortran preprocessor.
 It extends Fortran with condititional compiling and template metaprogramming capabilities.
-It is written in Python and uses Python to evaluate expressions in preprocessor commands, enabling high flexibility in formulating metaprogramming tasks.
+Instead of introducing its own expression syntax, it uses Python expressions in its preprocessor directives, offering the consistency and flexibility of Python when formulating metaprogramming tasks.
 It puts strong emphasis on robustness and on neat integration into Fortran developing toolchains.

 Fypp was inspired by the `pyratemp
 <http://www.simple-is-better.org/template/pyratemp.html>`_ templating engine